adrische/git-tutorial/README.md

 `git diff branch1 branch2` - compares two branches (remember, before we used `git diff` to compare different commits in the same branch!)

 `git checkout branchname` without the `-b` flag will change to the given branch.
 You need to commit any changes in your current branch before you can change the branch.
-Trying to check out a non-existing branch fails (without the `-b` flag it will not be created)
+Trying to check out a nonexistent branch fails (without the `-b` flag it will not be created)

 ### Merging branches